sprout-uci/APEX/verification_specs/soundness_and_security_proofs/README.md

 - The proof for Theorem 2 in VRASED's paper is split into two files:
 	1) proof_theorem2_1.ltl contains the proof for preventing untrusted software from directly accessing the attestation key.
 	2) proof_theorem2_2.ltl contains the proof for no key leakage through memory
-- "e2e_vape.ltl" contains proof for VAPE's theorem 1
+- "e2e_vape.ltl" contains proof for APEX theorem 1 (see APEX paper)